-These Proxy Voting Guidelines and Procedures have been adopted by the Domini Investment Trust on behalf of its series, the Domini Impact Equity Fund, Domini Impact International Equity Fund and Domini Impact Bond Fund (collectively, the "Domini Funds" or the "Funds") to ensure that all proxies for securities held by the Funds are cast in the best interests of the Domini Funds' shareholders, to whom the Funds owe a fiduciary duty.
+These Proxy Voting Guidelines and Procedures have been adopted by the Domini Investment Trust on behalf of each of its series (each a Fund and collectively, the "Domini Funds" or the "Funds") to ensure that all proxies for securities held by the Funds are cast in the best interests of the Domini Funds' shareholders, to whom the Funds owe a fiduciary duty.

 The Board of Trustees ("Board") of the Domini Funds delegates the responsibility to vote proxies for the Funds to Domini Impact Investments LLC, the Funds' investment adviser ("Domini" or the "Adviser"), consistent with the Proxy Voting Guidelines and Procedures set forth herein.
-The Board reviews the Proxy Voting Guidelines and Procedures on an annual basis on behalf of the Funds, and receives quarterly reports from Domini regarding the execution of its proxy voting duties.
+The Board reviews the Proxy Voting Guidelines and Procedures on an annual basis on behalf of the Funds and receives quarterly reports from Domini regarding the execution of its proxy voting duties.
 The Board also delegates to Domini the authority to make non-material amendments to the Guidelines and Procedures as necessary, subject to annual ratification.